 These apps make it easy to take photos of your items that you have around your house or garage, upload them and sell them fast.

-Heck, you could even turn doing that into a nice, profitable side hustle for other people!
+Heck, you could even turn doing that into a nice, profitable side hustle selling for other people!

 Another thing I did was to sell digital downloads.
 Ebooks on Amazon, Ebooks for other authors, PDFs on helpful topics, printables.
 Here’s a list of the most profitable digital products you can sell.